1-Week

 $275/hour

 This course will help students develop essay topics and drafts for the Common Application.
 Since narrative is the most effective form for the Common App personal statement, we’ll focus on storytelling skills.
-Students will learn to use creative nonfiction craft to engage the audience’s sympathies by dramatizing compelling events.
+Students will learn to use elements of nonfiction craft to engage the audience’s sympathies by dramatizing compelling events.

 The college admissions essay is an early and pivotal opportunity to reflect on your character strengths and to introduce yourself using personal narrative.
 In this way it prefigures career-related storytelling occasions like the common (and daunting) interview question, “Tell me about yourself.”
 Developing a strong personal narrative for your college application not only helps you prepare for such challenges, but can itself be a mode of illuminating self-discovery.